gzalo/seed/README.md

 # seed
-Repository with random riddles for DBSP's amusement
+Repository with random riddles for a SeedPirates alternative

 # Ideas

-It should contain more interactive and different type of riddles (compared to seed pirates ones).
+It should contain more interactive and different type of riddles (compared to the ones used in seed pirates).
-Sequential

-# Reward

-Steam gift: "Reversion" (3 chapters?), a graphical adventure that happens inside FIUBA
+Maybe they could be sequential instead of parallel?
+Or you could start "revealing"

 # UI